-The proportion of patients on surgery waitlists who have waited longer than 26 weeks decreased from 28.4% to 27.6% in the most recent period.
-Improvements were noted at Burnaby Hospital and Surrey Memorial Hospital.
-All sites except Burnaby Hospital, Ridge Meadows Hospital and Surrey Memorial Hospital are currently meeting the 22.8% target.
+The proportion of patients on surgery waitlists who have waited longer than 26 weeks decreased slightly from 29.9% to 29.6% in the most recent period.
+Improvements were noted at Burnaby Hospital, Delta Hospital, Eagle Ridge Hospital, Peace Arch Hospital, Royal Columbian Hospital, and Surrey Memorial Hospital.
+All sites except Surrey Memorial Hospital, Ridge Meadows Hospital, Burnaby Hospital, Abbotsford Regional Hospital and Cancer Centre and Delta Hospital are currently meeting the 22.8% target.